flagd Providers

 Stream Reconnection

 When either stream (sync or event) disconnects, whether due to the associated deadline being exceeded, network error or any other cause, the provider attempts to re-establish the stream immediately, and then retries with an exponential back-off.
+We always rely on the integrated functionality of GRPC for reconnection and utilize Wait-for-Ready to re-establish the stream.
+We are configuring the underlying reconnection mechanism whenever we can, based on our configuration. (not all GRPC implementations support this)

 , the provider emits STALE